Sriracha-UI/sriracha/README.md

 To install Sriracha UI to your project simply run `yarn add sriracha-ui` || `npm i sriracha-ui` and you're ready to hook it up!

-### CSS overhaul and AppWrapper
+Add `import "sriracha-ui/css/main.css";` to the top of your src/index.js.

-Sriracha UI comes with a css file you can import that includes a nice subtle style overhaul and a normalize.
-Just add `import "sriracha-ui/css/main.css";` to the top of your src/index.js!
+> Note: This import includes a subtle style overhaul and a normalize.

+### Initial Setup with AppContainer

-AppWrapper is a powerful component that lets you set the background and fonts of your application.
+AppContainer is a powerful component that lets you set the background and fonts of your application.

 Example: